phelps-matthew/FeatherMap/README.md

 # &#x1f54a; FeatherMap

 ## What is FeatherMap?
 FeatherMap is a tool that compresses deep neural networks.
 Centered around computer vision models, it implements the Google Research paper [Structured Multi-Hashing for Model Compression (CVPR 2020)](references/Structured_Multi-Hashing_for_Model_Compression_CVPR_2020.pdf).
 Taking the form of a Python package, the tool takes a user-defined PyTorch model and compresses it to a desired factor without modification to the underlying architecture.
-Using it's simple API, FeatherMap can easily be applied across a broad array of models.
+Using its simple API, FeatherMap can easily be applied across a broad array of models.

 ## Table of Contents
   * [Installation](#installation)